dheerajpatta/CS410-Project/README.md

 1. Gather data from Yelp Open Dataset, or other source.
 With the data collected, if data file is in JSON format it will be converted to comma delimited file (CSV).
    * Topic mining, finding the commonly used to describe to create the training data, which is Theta_B.
    * Each category will have their own Theat Background:
      * Service - which is if the comment is refering to the service they recieved.
      * Goods - which is if the comment is refering to the food or any product recieved.
      * The first 50 or 100 reviews will be used to create the training data.
-* Create Topic Modelling function.
+2. Create Topic Modelling function.
-* Topic model using training data, each traning data will be run independently.
+3. Topic model using training data, each traning data will be run independently.
    * Create new files:
      * service.csv - This file will collected all comments related to service, upper limit of 500 comments.
      * goods.csv - This file will collected all comments related to good recieved, upper limit of 500 comments.
      * Find Precision, Recall, F1, for each file.
        * If less than .80 return to Task 3 .
-* Create sentiment analysis fucntion.
+4. Create sentiment analysis fucntion.
-* Run sentiment analysis on each file.
+5. Run sentiment analysis on each file.
-  * Use Stars field to compare accuracy of analysis.
+   * Use Stars to compare accuracy of analysis.
     * 4-5 stars means positive review.
     * 3 stars means neutral review.
     * 1-2 stars means negative review.
    * Find Precision, Recall, F1, for each file.
-* Visualize all data, to better analysis accuracy of tool created.
+6. Visualize all data, to better analysis accuracy of tool created.

 ## Toolkits
 The following toolkits where used: